GrammaTech/gtirb/README.md

 ## GTIRB API Implementations

 The GTIRB API is currently available in C++, Python, and Common Lisp.
+There is a *partial* Java API which is not ready for external use.
 For language-independent API information, see [GTIRB Components](doc/general/ComponentsIndex.md).
 For information about the different API implementations, see:

   - [C++ API](doc/cpp/README.md)
   - [Python API](python/README.md)
   - [Common Lisp API](cl/README.md)
+  - Java API **incomplete**